datacamp-content/Intro-to-Python/README.md

 ## Step 1: Brainstorming

 ### 1. What problem(s) will students learn how to solve?
+Students will learn how to perform computations of varying difficulty and basic concepts for automating complex tasks.

 ### 2. What techniques or concepts will students learn?
+Students will learn very basic computer science fundamentals and programming basics.

 ### 3. What technologies, packages, or functions will students use?
+Python 3 will be used in this course, with very basic packages like math and random being introduced.

 ### 4. What terms or jargon will you define?
+Terms such as functions, variables, loops, and packages will be covered and defined throughout the course, among others.

 ### 5. What analogies or heuristics will you use?